Visiting Trerice: what you need to know

 In this article you’ll find everything you need to know about what's open and what to expect from your visit.

 We’re pleased to be welcoming visitors back to Trerice.
-From Monday 5 July the booking system will no longer be in place at Trerice and you’re welcome to visit the house from 10.30am – 4.30pm and garden from 10.30am – 5pm.
+The booking system is no longer in place at Trerice and you’re welcome to visit the house from 10.30am – 4.30pm and garden from 10.30am – 5pm.
 Last entry is 4pm.
 Mornings are very popular so we encourage visitors to arrive in the afternoon if possible.

 - Arrival and parking